twnzl/nanium/README.md

 ### Demo app

-You can download a ready-to-take-off-demo app via
+You can download a ready-to-take-off demo app via

 ```bash
 $ git clone nanium-demo